fwidder/react-js-demo/README.md

-# Simple UI-Demo with React Native
+# Simple demo Page with react.js

 Simple react.js with with a basic functionality.